bredelings/BAli-Phy/TODO/Unicode.md

   decide whether a value is validated text, raw bytes, a path, or a diagnostic.
 - Treat `Data.Text.Text` as validated UTF-8 over `CPPString`, with byte offset/length internally and code-point semantics in the public API.
-- Defer `Data.Text.Encoding` until `Data.ByteString` is split from `Text` and can represent raw bytes directly.
+- Implement `Data.Text.Encoding` on top of the now-separate `Data.ByteString`
+  raw-byte representation.
 - Add a narrow shared `util/utf8.{H,cc}` module for UTF-8 decoding, UTF-8
   encoding, Unicode scalar validation, and code-point/byte offset conversion.
   Do not let it grow into a general Unicode category or normalization library.